All Episodes

 But the other day you said something that really upset me, and I've heard it echoed by a lot of conservatives, and that was your comments regarding death panels.

-But the I think there's a bigger issue, Rush, and that is the way that death is approached and handled in this country.
+But I think there's a bigger issue, Rush, and that is the way that death is approached and handled in this country.

 And the thing is that whenever people start talking about the death panels, it seems like the bigger issue gets swept under the rug.

-Uh that's not the question that I was debating.
+That's not the question that I was debating.

-That is a entirely different matter.
+That is an entirely different matter.

-Wall all I was pointing out was that something that was not in the original Obamacare bill was going to be added in December, and that was that doctors who are paid by Medicare by because they see Medicare patients,
+All I was pointing out was that something that was not in the original Obamacare bill was going to be added in December, and that was that doctors who are paid by Medicare because they see Medicare patients were going to be told that if they ceased having at least once a year end-of-life discussion counseling sessions with their patients, that they were not going to be reimbursed.

 They were going to be frozen out.